Tux/CSV/doc/Text-CSV.md

 - BOM detection

     There is no working solution yet for detection of BOM on the ["header"](#header) method.
-Besides that, not all encodings are supported in perl6.
+Besides that, not all encodings are supported in raku.

 - on-in and before-print callbacks